 It is important to note, however, that you are unlikely to save money in the longer term as you still have to make the big balloon payment at the end with accumulated interest.

 |Balloon payment||$10,000 (25%)||n/a|

-|Money saved in monthly payment||$145.40||n/a|
+|Money saved in monthly payment||$148.29||n/a|

 While you can save money every month with a balloon payment, you still need to pay the $10,000 in full at the end of the term.
 So, it’s important to keep this in mind, as you don’t want to be unable to pay the lump sum at the end of your car loan.

 You can use our car loan calculator to get an estimate of how much your repayments will be if you added a balloon payment to your car loan.